DonyaOS/Donya/README.md

 Produced ISO file: [DonyaOS.iso](DonyaOS.iso) (In development mode)

-## DonyaOS Installation guide
+## DonyaOS Installation Guide

 ### Install Donya

-Just only use compressed package `donyaOS-build.tar.xz`
+Just only use the compressed package `donyaOS-build.tar.xz`

-Suppose we have another hard disk `sdb` to install donyaOS on it Create a 100 MB partition in it.
+Suppose we have another hard disk `sdb` to install donyaOS on it.
+Create a 100 MB partition in it.

 ![Installing DonyaOS Qemu Grub](images/qemu1.jpg)